isomerpages/moe-yishunsec/_cca/Performing Arts/D’ Lite Club.md

 	* “The Green Block” by Dlite Sec 1 (Yishun Secondary School)
 		* Grand Finals (Open Category): Merit Award
 		* Singapore Finals (Open Category): 3rd Place
-* Singapore Youth Festival (SYF) Arts Presentation 2019
-	* Certificate of Distinction for the play, The Strangest Town
-	* Certificate of Commendation for the play, A Bowl of Mee Sua

 ### Events in 2022